koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 But you don't have to impelement all interfaces!!
 Many functions might be ok as empty functions.

-You can impelement the interfaces incrementally.
+You can impelement the functions incrementally.
 -->

 # 😇